Code of Conduct

 The Calgary Stampede conducts criminal record checks as a condition of employment or engagement, for all new and returning employees, Program Participants, volunteers and contractors, working in all positions at the Calgary Stampede.
 Maintaining a satisfactory criminal record is required for the duration of any relationship with the Calgary Stampede.

-Eligibility to Participate in Lotteries, Raffles and Other Draws
+Eligibility to Participate in Stampede Lotteries, Raffles and Other Draws

 The Stampede’s lottery policy speaks to who in the Stampede family can participate in Stampede-sponsored lotteries and draws.
-It is intended to ensure compliance with Alberta legislation and remove the perception of a conflict of interest for employees and volunteers.
+It is intended to ensure compliance with Alberta legislation and remove the perception of a conflict of interest for volunteers and employees.

 Board members, full-time employees and Lotteries committee members, and their immediate family members, may NOT participate in any raffles, lotteries or draws sponsored by the organization at any time during the year.
 Those included in this category are the Rotary Dream Home, Kinsmen Kars, and Split’Em 50 raffles.

-Casual and part-time employees and volunteers, and their immediate family members, are able to participate in raffles, lotteries or draws sponsored by the organization.
+Volunteers, casual and part-time employees, and their immediate family members, are able to participate in raffles, lotteries or draws sponsored by the organization.

 Other lottery tickets sold on Stampede Park, such as scratch and win games and 6/49 are not included under this policy.